 A resume profile is a short block of text at the top of your resume, right below contact information.

 It’s an umbrella term for a resume summary and a resume objective.
-So when you come across the term resume profile, remember that it basically means a resume summary and occasionally (for candidates who have limited experience) a resume objective.
+So when you come across the term resume profile or resume profile statement, remember that it basically means a resume summary and occasionally (for candidates who have limited experience) a resume objective.
 (Click the links above if you want to learn more about what makes these two different.)

-A resume profile contains only the key information from your resume.
+A profile section of a resume contains only the key information from your career.

 ⚠️ Pro tip: It should always be focused on what you can do for the company, not on what you want out of the job.
 You can negotiate your conditions later on — in a resume profile, you need to show the value you bring to the table.